 The first part deals with the batch of regional holiday rental laws that have swept the land becoming an ubiquitous requirement.
 Any landlord wishing to rent privately their Spanish property for a period exceeding one month in a year falls under the remit of this new regulation.

-The second part deals with the changes in taxation related to rental laws brought about by European Legislation; specifically regarding applicable deductions and allowances at both state and regional level (Autonomous Communities).
+The second part deals with the changes in taxation related to rental laws brought about by European Legislation; specifically regarding applicable rental reliefs, at both state and regional level (Autonomous Communities).

 I. Holiday Rental Laws